Ultimate Guide to DEI in Your Wedding Business

 Before we dive into how to incorporate DEI initiatives into your business, we need to go over what DEI actually is.

-DEI is the practice of continually confronting and unlearning unconscious biases (more on these later) in order to create a space where people from different backgrounds and social positions can come together and feel safe.
-Many businesses–large and small– are implementing DEI initiatives into their overarching operations to ensure that they are intentionally broadening their view to champion more voices.
+DEI is the practice of continually confronting and unlearning unconscious biases (more on these later) to create a space where people from different backgrounds and social positions can come together and feel safe.
+Many businesses—large and small—are implementing DEI initiatives across their operations to broaden their perspectives and intentionally champion more voices.

 What’s the difference between diversity, equity and inclusion?

-Each arm of DEI covers a different section of these larger conversations, and it’s important to fully understand each component of it individually.
+Each arm of DEI covers a different section of these larger conversations, and it’s essential to understand each component fully.

 - Diversity – The presence of differences among people, experiences, and perspectives regarding identity, including race, gender identity, sexual orientation, religion, dis/ability (differently-abled), socio-economics, political affiliation and more.